flatcap/vim-piper/README.md

-# vim-piper.vim
+# piper.vim

-vim-piper: The magic of pipes.
+The magic of pipes.

 # Commands